GP career stages in Scotland

 Key organisations in your GP training and career

-- NHS Education for Scotland (NES)—The national training body responsible for managing and delivering postgraduate GP training across Scotland.
+- Function: NES is the national training body responsible for managing and delivering postgraduate GP training across Scotland.
+They are your primary contact during your training years.

 Understanding the roles of these organisations will guide your training and professional development at every stage of your GP career.